 Many colleges, especially the selective ones, have specific admissions requirements for entering students.
 For example, multiple years of a foreign language may be a requirement.
 It is best to research each school individually.

-Do create a rigorous – yet balanced – schedule.
+Create a rigorous – yet balanced – schedule.

 Pursue passion interests.

-It’s OK to take courses of personal interest like film-making or fashion, just make sure it is not at the expense of graduation requirements.
+Speaking of fun, it’s OK to take courses of personal interest like film-making or fashion, just make sure it is not at the expense of graduation requirements.
 Whatever electives you choose make sure it’s an actual interest and not a way to avoid taking other necessary classes.

-Do not catch "senioritis"!
+Do not catch senioritis!

 Many admissions offices will check an applicant’s senior year program and performance before offering admission.
 Additionally, schools may rescind an acceptance if a student performed poorly during the senior year.
-See your work through from beginning of freshman year to end of senior year.
+See your work through from the beginning of freshman year to the end of senior year.